AnselA01/Fish-Biomechanics/README.md

-            -   threshold justification - explanation for use of filtering out any data with a stress value less than 0.2.
-This filtering threshold is used in the data cleaning process.
+            -   threshold justification - explanation for use of filtering out any data with a stress value less than 0.8 N. This filtering threshold is used in the data cleaning process.

             -   youngsModulus -